Sidney-130/peep/README.md

-# Peep — Smart Transaction Router for Solana
+# Peep: Smart Transaction Router for Solana

 A production-grade smart transaction infrastructure stack built on Solana.
 Peep observes the network in real time, routes and submits transactions intelligently via Jito bundles, tracks the full transaction lifecycle across all commitment levels, and uses an AI agent to make autonomous operational decisions.